DuckHats/backend-landing-sushi/README.md

 }'
 ```

-Expected Result: JSON { "message": "Comanda rebuda correctament!", ... } and an email logged/sent to Admin.
+Expected Result: JSON { "message": "Pedido recibido correctamente!", ... } and an email logged/sent to Admin.

 Add "honey_pot": "im_a_bot" to the payload.
-Expected Result: 422 Unprocessable Entity or JSON { "message": "Spam detected" }.
+Expected Result: 422 Unprocessable Entity or JSON { "message": "Spam detectado" }.